franciszac-dlc/Hedex/README.md

   exit
 ```

-5. Create the databases using the new user
+5. Create the databases using the new user (you can try skipping this step since the databases might be created below)
 ```
-  psql postgres -U hedex_user
+$ psql postgres -U hedex_user
   DROP DATABASE IF EXISTS hedex_development;
   CREATE DATABASE hedex_development;
   DROP DATABASE IF EXISTS hedex_test;